Austin Boating Accident Attorney

 If you or a loved one suffered an injury from a boating accident, Call us for a free consultation.
-We work on a contingency fee basis which means we don’t get paid until you get a settlement or verdict.
-As part of our ongoing goal to provide justice for our clients we won’t get compensated until you do.
+We work on a contingency fee basis which means we don’t get paid unless you get a settlement or verdict.
+As part of our ongoing goal to provide justice for our clients we won’t get compensated unless you do.

 We are available to come visit you at your home or in the hospital.
 Contact us 24/7 at (512) 474-0222 for a free consultation.

 What Do I Do After A Boating Accident?

 The first thing you’ll need to do is assess for injuries.
 If you or someone you loved was injured, seek medical attention.